 - Retrieve user settings

 - Receive an event from the Receiver to the Broadcaster Application

-- Notification of change in a user setting
+- o Notification of change in a user setting

-- DASH-style Event Stream event (from broadcaster) - Request receiver actions
+- o DASH-style Event Stream event (from broadcaster)

+- Request receiver actions

-In order to support these functions, the Receiver includes a web server and exposes a set of WebSocket RPC calls.
+In order to support these functions, the Receiver includes a web server and exposes a set of WebSocket Remote Procedure Call (RPC) calls.
 These RPC calls can be used to exchange information between a Broadcaster Application running on the Receiver and the Receiver platform.
 Figure 8.1 shows the interaction between these components.